rishabhgokhe/birthday-wisher/README.md

 ## 🚀 About Me

 Hi there!
 I'm Rishabh Gokhe, a full-stack developer passionate about building scalable, real-time, and user-friendly applications.
 I focus on crafting seamless digital experiences using modern technologies like WebSockets, React, and Node.js.

-I enjoy exploring new ideas, experimenting with emerging tech, and collaborating with like-minded developers.
-Whether it's web development, UI/UX design, or optimizing performance, I'm always excited to push boundaries and create impactful solutions.

 ### My Vision